 (3) Represents the current determination of fair value as of September 30, 2021 utilizing a similar technique as the Company in accordance with ASC 820.
-However, the determination of such fair value is not included in the Company's Board of Directors' valuation process described elsewhere herein.
+However, the determination of such fair value is not included in the valuation process described elsewhere herein.